 Now, before we get started, there’s a few things you need to know.
 First off, you need to understand that I am not perfect.
 I am not living a fully zero waste lifestyle, but I am working on it.
 Cutting out plastic from my life has been a definite work in progress.
 Over the past year or so I have learned to make a lot of my own toiletries and I want to share these recipes with you so you can do the same.

 Secondly, just so you know, these recipes contain many essential oils.
 If you’re new to zero waste or ditching toxic chemicals and you’re planning to do a lot of DIYs, then essential oils are about to become your BFF.
 I grew up using essential oils I bought at natural health food stores but I just started using Young Living Oils and they are ten times better.
-You’re probably thinking, ‘Oh god, she’s going to try and sell me all these oils and get me to be a part of a pyramid scheme.’
+If you want to learn more about this brand of oils I would suggest following Natamess, ValorAndGraceEssentials and BuildingBasicRoots on Instagram.

 *** Please be aware that not every one of these recipes may work well for you.
 We all have different skin types, hair types and sensitivities.
 So if one of these recipes doesn’t work well for you, hit the web again and find some other alternative recipes until you find one perfect for your own needs.***